 A while back, I tried a few food sensitivity tests out of curiosity.
-The results were mixed with a traditional prick test showing I had no true food allergies, an applied kinesiologist saying I was sensitive to EVERYTHING, and an at-home blood test flagging me as moderately sensitive to brewer’s yeast, lima beans and malt.
+The results were mixed, with a traditional prick test showing I had no true food allergies, an applied kinesiologist saying I was sensitive to everything, and an at-home blood test flagging me as moderately sensitive to brewer’s yeast, lima beans, and malt.

 What Is the MRT®?

-How Do You Take It?
+How Do You Take The MRT®?

-The first step is to schedule a phlebotomist to come to my office and draw my blood.
+The first step is to schedule a phlebotomist to come to the office and draw my blood.
 (You can, of course, schedule them to draw your blood elsewhere if your office is less understanding when it comes to nutritional testing.)

 Then, Sarah receives my results in just a week’s time.

-I do see some moderate reactions with some some grains including rice and wheat.
+I do see some moderate reactions with some some grains, including rice and wheat.

-What To Do With These Results
+What To Do With Your Food Sensitivity Testing Results

-Sarah recommends eliminating the highly and moderately reactive foods for two weeks to give my body a chance to rest and then reintroducing things slowly to gauge whether my body is better able to tolerate them one at a time.
-My test results even come with a suggested food reintroduction schedule.
+Sarah recommends eliminating the highly and moderately reactive foods for two weeks to give my body a chance to rest.
+From there, I can reintroduce things slowly to gauge whether my body is better able to tolerate them one at a time.
+Fortunately, my test results even come with a suggested food reintroduction schedule.

-Personally, I’m not crazy about elaborate meal plans so I decide to forego the highly and moderately reactive foods as much as possible, for the time being.
+Personally, I’m not crazy about elaborate meal plans, so I decide to forego the highly and moderately reactive foods as much as possible for the time being.

-To me, this test was definitely worth the investment.
-We live in an age where food eliminations run rampant and it’s hard to tell what’s safe to eat.
+In my opinion, this test was definitely worth the investment.
+We live in an age in which food eliminations run rampant, and it’s hard to tell what’s safe to eat.
 I loved that this test told me what my body is personally sensitive to.

 But even more importantly, I felt empowered seeing so many delicious foods that were completely non-reactive and safe for me to eat.